 Yes, it can be denied and it can take 2-3 months or more to have your application processed due to COVID-related backlogs and delays.

-How long is advance parole good for?
+How long is advance parole valid?

 It is typically valid for one year and it can be used to enter the country multiple times.
 When it is presented upon entering the United States, it will be stamped.